crazy7bird/run_once/README.md

 I chose the Alder checksum over basic checksum cause in basic checksum letters order do not change the result.
 Futher more Alder give a 32bits checksum, i use it to bind 2 ports and reduce colisions chances.

+To launch the program at least one port should be biding.

+# Improvement

+The script could be improved by using a sha256 for generating more ports.
+This will reduce colision between progs and could also remove port binding for most used ports.

 @tobecontinued